 A minimal conforming DFDL processor conforms to this specification when it implements all the non-optional features defined in this document.

-A extended conforming DFDL processor conforms to the specification when it implements all the non-optional features and some of the optional features defined in this document.
+An extended conforming DFDL processor conforms to the specification when it implements all the non-optional features and some of the optional features defined in this document.

 A fully conforming DFDL processor conforms to the specification when it implements all the features defined in this document.

-See 21 Optional DFDL Features for the list of optional feature
+See Section 21 Optional DFDL Features for the list of optional feature

 It is the intention of the DFDL Work Group to provide a conformance test suit to help verify conformance with this specification..